ANNA-CLARE TEMPLE – CHIEF EXECUTIVE

 Elaine shared her story with us here.

-Matt has been with us just over a year and brings a wealth of military experience into the organisation.
-His Military Career spans 5 decades and he continues to serve in the Army Reserve today.
+Matt joined Step Together in November 2019 and brings a wealth of military experience into the organisation.
+His Military Career spans five decades and he continues to serve in the Army Reserve today.
 It is in this role that Matt now finds himself mobilised in support of the government’s COVID19 main effort.

 Matt is an Intelligence Corps Warrant Officer Class 1 (WO1) and will be heading up a unit providing intelligence to commanders responsible for the dispersal of troops and equipment on Op RESCRIPT, the MOD’s response to the pandemic.

 GEMMA NOKES - FUNDRAISING OFFICER

 Gemma has over 20 years’ experience working in the voluntary sector, starting out in front line work and moving into management of services supporting young people, the homeless, sex workers, ex-offenders, veterans and those in recovery from substance misuse.
 Gemma then moved into business development and has spent the last 8 years securing income to fund programmes of support and supported housing services for these clients; most recently working to secure funding for victims of crime, individuals and families dealing with domestic abuse, and for relationship support and counselling for those in need.